E-Pavlenkov/MadFW/readme.md

 ## ChoicesField

+The list is taken from:
+1. param 'choices'
+2. param 'model', may use param 'filter'
+3. if form model and form model choices are set - model choices
+4. if form model and form related model are set - related model rows, may use param 'filter'

 **Example**
 All params, 'type' required only

     "name" =>    [
         'type' => 'ChoicesField',
+        'choices' => [],       // list of choices
-        'label' => 'Name',     // if set model - set default label from model 'comment' 'default' => '',       // if set model - set default from model 'default' 'required' => true,    // if set model - set default required from model 'null' 'disabled' => false,
+        'label' => 'Name',     // if set form model - set default label from model 'comment' 'default' => '',       // if set form model - set default from model 'default' 'required' => true,    // if set form model - set default required from model 'null' 'disabled' => false,
         'readonly' => false,
         'autofocus' => true,
         'style' => 'color:#000',
-        'dataset' => ['fieldName', ] // if form model is set, fieldName additing to option as data-fieldName = 'option->fieldName'
+        'dataset' => ['fieldName', ], // if form model is set, fieldName additing to option as data-fieldName = 'option->fieldName'
-        'help' => 'short help string'  // for mad admin only, shown after label ],
+        'help' => 'short help string',  // for mad admin only, shown after label

+        'model' => Model::class,  // for data from custom model
+        'filter' => ['active' => true] // for filter data from 'model' or related model from form model ],

 ## SuggestField